nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders.md

 in brain and spinal cord that control voluntary movement of the muscles.
 While ALS is not inheritable, Spinal Muscular Atrophy (SMA), another example of motor neuron disease has known genetic cause and is inheritable.
 Parkinson's is a degenerative condition which results from death of neurons producing neurotransmitter dopamine in the brain.
 Multiple Sclerosis (MS) is an autoimmune disorder wherein myelin, the protective sheath covering the neurons is damaged, hindering the brain's ability to communicate with rest of the body.
-All are disorders involve brain, share similar symptoms and can be difficult to diagnose in early stages.
+All are disorders that involve the brain, share similar symptoms and can be difficult to diagnose in early stages.

-Identifying key differences between the Movement-related disorders can help identify disease processes along with potential biomarkers.
+Identifying key differences between the movement-related disorders can help identify disease processes along with potential biomarkers.
 In this use case, we demonstrate the utility of the [CFDE portal](https://app.nih-cfde.org) in identifying and extracting suitable datasets of human origin spanning the spectrum of movement-related disorders from across the CF programs.

 A video walk through demonstrating the cohort selection for Movement-Related Disorders.